-Violation of FEHA: Harassment on the Basis of Religion, Ancestry, National Origin/Ethnicity, and Race/Color (Cal.
-Gov't Code, § 12940, subd. (j)) Against All Defendants
+Violation of FEHA: Harassment on the Basis of Religion, Ancestry, National

+Origin/Ethnicity, and

+Race/Color

+(Cal.
+Gov't Code, § 12940, subd. (j))

+Against All Defendants

 - 61. The DFEH incorporates and realleges all previous allegations as if fully set forth herein. - 62.
 The FEHA prohibits harassment based on the employee's protected characteristics including, but not limited to, their caste, which includes religion, ancestry, national origin/ethnicity, and race/color.
 (Cal.
 Gov't Code, § 12940, subd. (j).)
 Employers are liable for the harassment of their supervisors.
 (Id., subd. (j)(1).)
 Employees and supervisors are liable for their own harassing conduct.
-(Id., subd. (j)(3).)

-- subjected Doe to offensive comments and other misconduct based on his caste, which includes his religion, ancestry, national origin/ethnicity, and race/color, so severe or pervasive that it created a hostile work environment.
-Among other things, Iyer and Kompella's comments and conduct include revealing Doe's caste to his colleagues, disparaging him to the team, isolating him from the rest of the team, reducing his role to that of an independent contributor, giving him assignments that were impossible to complete under the circumstances, and requiring him to submit weekly status reports.
+(Id., subd. (j)(3).) - 63.
+As alleged above, as supervisors for Cisco's team, Defendants Iyer and Kompella subjected Complainant to offensive comments and other misconduct based on his caste, which includes his religion, ancestry, national origin/ethnicity, and race/color, so severe or pervasive that it created a hostile work environment.
+Among other things, Iyer and Kompella's comments and conduct include revealing Complainant's caste to his colleagues, disparaging him to the team, isolating him from the rest of the team, reducing his role to that of an independent contributor, giving him assignments that were impossible to complete under the circumstances, and requiring him to submit weekly status reports.
 Such a work environment where a stigmatizing personal characteristic such as caste is publicized and used to subjugate an individual in order to maintain a centuries-old hierarchy is hostile, intimidating, offensive, oppressive, and abusive.
-Other employees corroborated that Doe was isolated from the rest of the team and that Iyer and Kompella were responsible for it.
+Other employees corroborated that Complainant was isolated from the rest of the team and that Iyer and Kompella were responsible for it.
 These were observations Cisco was made aware of during its internal investigations.
-As evidenced by Doe's repeated internal complaints, he in fact considered the work environment to be hostile, intimidating, offensive, oppressive, and abusive. - 64.
-As supervisors for Cisco, Defendants Iyer and Kompella subjected Doe to offensive comments and other misconduct based on his caste, which includes his religion, ancestry, national origin/ethnicity, and race/color, so severe or pervasive that it created a hostile work environment. - 65.
-Defendants Iyer and Kompella are individually liable for their own harassing conduct in violation of the FEHA. - 66.
-Because Defendants Iyer and Kompella were supervisors within the meaning of the FEHA, Defendant Cisco is liable for their harassing conduct.
-Defendant Cisco knew or should have known of the conduct as a result of Doe's internal complaints and is liable for its failure to take immediate and appropriate corrective action. - 67.
-As a direct result of these unlawful employment practices, Doe suffered economic injuries including, but not limited to, lost wages and other compensation, in an amount to be proven at trial. - 68.
-As a direct result of these unlawful employment practices, Doe suffered emotional distress including, but not limited to, emotional pain, suffering, mental anguish, humiliation, and hopelessness, in an amount to be proven at trial.
+As evidenced by Complainant's repeated internal complaints, he in fact considered the work environment to be hostile, intimidating, offensive, oppressive, and abusive. - 64.
+As supervisors for Cisco, Defendants Iyer and Kompella subjected Complainant to offensive comments and other misconduct based on his caste, which includes his religion,